zer0sh0t/HAL_9000/README.md

 HAL_9000 may not be the best deep learning framework, but it is a deep learning framework.

-To install the latest version of the framework:
+to install the latest version of the framework:

     pip install git+https://github.com/zer0sh0t/HAL_9000

-To install the framework from pypi(might have some deprecated features):
+to install the framework from pypi(might have some deprecated features):

     pip install HAL-9000

-Workflow of this framework is inspired by Keras.
+workflow of this framework is inspired by Keras.

-As of now, HAL_9000 offers:
+as of now, HAL_9000 offers:
 7 different variants of NNs:

-    -> Perceptron
+- perceptron
-    -> Multilayer Perceptron
+- multilayer perceptron
-    -> Dense Net
+- dense net
-    -> Conv Net
+- conv net
-    -> Vanilla RNN
+- vanilla rnn
-    -> LSTM
+- lstm
-    -> DQN
+- dqn

-Several regularization methods:
+several regularization methods:

-    -> Batch Norm
+- batch norm
-    -> Layer Norm
+- layer norm
-    -> Dropout
+- dropout

-Optimizers:
+optimizers:

-    -> Adam
+- adam
-    -> RMS prop
+- rmsprop
-    -> SGD
+- sgd

-HAL_9000 -> Source code for the library
+`HAL_9000` -> source code for the library

-examples -> Guide for using HAL_9000
+`examples` -> guide for using HAL_9000